amot-dev/star-trek-episodes/CONTRIBUTING.md

 Don't use the 'feature' tag for this.
 That tag is reserved for features that will be added for sure.
 The 'idea' tag is for suggestions and possible features/enhancements

 ## Seasons
-- Seasons are `.season` sections with an id like `tos-season-2` for Season 2 of The Original Series
+- Seasons are `.season` sections with an id like `season-2` for Season 2 of any show
 - Seasons have titles like `<h2>Season 2</h2>`.
 An exception is the TOS Pilot, which is its own season

 ## Episodes
-- Episodes are `.episode` article tags with an id like `tos-episode-102` for S1E2 or `tos-episode-321` for S3E21
+**None of the below should need to be done manually!**
-- They also have an `episode` metadata which simply identifies the number of the episode regardless of season or show
+- Episodes are `.episode` article tags
-- Episode have an `<h3>` title, followed by a `.num` span denoting the season and episode number in a human readable way like 2x14 for S2E14
+- Episode have an `<h3>` title, followed by a `.num` span denoting the season and episode number formatted like 2x14 for Episode 14 of Season 2
 - Below that is attached the image from Memory Alpha for the episode
 - Below that is the description of the epiode from Memory Alpha
 - Finally, there is a link to the Memory Alpha page for the episode that opens in a new tab